What is philosophy-of-science? And why is this needed?

 abilities have been investigated and compared to those of humans for a

 long time.
-But so far, researchers have largely ignored the
+But so far, researchers have largely ignored the pronounced

-them as purely anthropomorphic ideas.
-At the Max-Planck-Institute for
+anthropomorphic ideas.
+At the Max-Planck-Institute for Evolutionary

-research methodologies and approaches to explore the pronounced individual differences in the
+and approaches to explore the pronounced individual differences in the

 great apes.
 Her comprehensive studies in the Leipzig Zoo systematically

 demonstrate individual-specific behaviours - i.e., "personality"

 differences - in the great apes.